-Mental illness does not discriminate; it can affect anyone, regardless of their age, gender, income, social status, race/ethnicity, religion/spirituality, sexual orientation, background, or other aspect of cultural identity.
-While mental illness can occur at any age, three-fourths of all mental illness begin by age 24.
+Mental illness does not discriminate; it can affect anyone regardless of one's age, gender, income, social status, race/ethnicity, religion/spirituality, sexual orientation, background, or other aspect of cultural identity.
+While mental illness can occur at any age, three-fourths of all mental illness begins by age 24.